What Is a Wrongful Death?

 2. How and why did the victim die?

-3. What are the extent of damages the victim and the family members suffered as a result?
+3. What is the extent of damages the victim and the family members suffered as a result?

 The Attorney’s Investigation

 The first question aims to identify all parties who may have legal liability in a wrongful death action.
 The second question targets how to prove a direct link between someone’s wrongful actions and the death of the victim.
-The third seeks to establish a precise amount of money the family should demand.
+The third seeks to establish a precise amount of money the family should demand in a personal injury case.

 Pursuing Justice, Accountability, and Compensation